JamieT966/project-portfolio-2/README.md

 ### Quiz Screen

-* The quiz screen displays the same logo and links at the botttom as all other pages on this quiz.
+* The quiz screen displays the same logo and links at the bottom as all other pages on this quiz.

-* Their is a question section, an answer choice section containing four button with a choice in each.
+* There is a question section, an answer choice section containing four buttons with a choice in each.

 * The quiz screen also features a next and restart quiz button.